Robert Thomson warns the EU that an antitrust deal with Google will lead to a decrease in competitive options for marketers and an increase in piracy.

 A survey of 525 chief marketers finds them voyaging between digital discovery and digital deliverance, riding out turbulent trends to positions of newfound respect.

-The Yahoo blogging network will track brand logos in posted photos and provide intel to marketers.
+The image recognition company will track brand logos in posted photos on the blogging network and provide intel to marketers.

 The grocery chain believes payment card account numbers, owners' names, and expiration dates may have been hacked via POS systems at 180 stores.